 The Need for Need-Based Care

-[COLUMBIA, MD] – AbsoluteCare, a healthcare organization that provides care beyond medicine for its members, is pleased to announce the release of “The Need for Need-Based Care,” by Anoop Raman, MD, MBA, the company’s Chief Medical Officer, Complex Care.
+[COLUMBIA, MD]AbsoluteCare, a healthcare organization that provides equitable access to healthcare for its members, shares critical reasoning for need-based care in its white paper, “The Need for Need-Based Care,” by Anoop Raman, MD, MBA, the company’s Chief Medical Officer, Complex Care.

-How do we give these Americans a fair shot at excellent health?
-“I think the answer lies in providing care based on need rather than ability to pay, which is exactly what we do here at AbsoluteCare,” said Dr. Raman, the paper’s author.
+How do we give Americans equitable healthcare?
+“I think the answer lies in advancing quality member care based on need rather than an ability to pay, which is exactly what we do here at AbsoluteCare,” said Dr. Raman, the paper’s author.
 “Private practice physicians have focused on seeing as many patients as possible.
-Value-based healthcare has changed all that, focusing on patient outcomes rather than volume.”
-It’s quality over quantity, in other words, and that one change is a major step toward health equity.
+Equitable healthcare has changed all that, focusing on patient outcomes rather than volume.”

 “Housing, transportation, and food are a huge part of healthcare.
 These are things many of us take for granted,” said Mike Radu, AbsoluteCare CEO.
 “Without a place to store medications, healing foods, and rides to appointments, it’s unlikely that a person with a chronic condition has an equal opportunity to get well.
 That’s why we address social drivers of health in our comprehensive care centers and in the communities we serve.”